-- a) No Impact.
-The project will not conflict with a program plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities. - b) Less than Significant Impact.
-The existing plus project conditions at all area intersections are anticipated to operate at acceptable level of service (LOS) utilizing the existing and proposed intersection geometrics. - c) Less Than Significant With Mitigation.
-The project will not substantially increase hazards due to a design feature or incompatible uses because the project site is adjacent to an established road that is accessed at points with good site distance.
+b) Less than Significant Impact.
+All area intersections are anticipated to operate at acceptable level of service (LOS) based on analysis of existing conditions plus project-generated increases.

+- c) Less Than Significant With Mitigation.
+The project will not substantially increase hazards due to a design feature or incompatible uses because the project site is adjacent to an established road and access is provided at points with good site distance.
 There are no incompatible uses proposed by the project that will impact surrounding land uses.
 Although no significant traffic impacts were identified, a truck haul plan should be prepared so as to minimize the impact of construction traffic.
 That requirement is identified in mitigation measure CIR-1. - d) Less than Significant Impact.
-The proposed project will have complete access from National Trails Highway (Route 66).
+The proposed project will have access from National Trails Highway (Route 66).
 The project will not result in inadequate access for emergency purposes.